MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 <!-- ====================================================================== -->
 ## Step 7 - Communication between host and web content

-The host and web content may communicate in the following ways using `postMessage`.
+The host and web content can communicate in the following ways using `postMessage`:

 *  Web content in a WebView2 control can post a message to the host using `window.chrome.webview.postMessage`.
 The host handles the message using any registered `WebMessageReceived` on the host.